khayaSoftware/Easy-Peasy/README.md

 # Easy-Peasy
 This is a website I created along with other colleagues, through the use of HTML.
+Images could not be uploaded, but are available.